WASHINGTON — The Trump White House on Monday named Dallas real estate investor Ray Washburne to serve in the administration.

 Read related Tribune coverage:

 As the 2016 presidential primary season got underway, there was a key Republican primary fight going on in Texas: the money chase.
-Here’s a behind-the-scenes look at GOP donors and bundlers who were in high demand. [link]
+Here’s a behind-the-scenes look at GOP donors and bundlers who were in high demand.
+[Full story]

 Republicans in Congress have four issues on their agenda ahead of the August recess, but investigations into Russian cyberattacks could derail them all.
-Texans are well-positioned to potentially play key roles on all of those issues. [link]
+Texans are well-positioned to potentially play key roles on all of those issues.
+[Full story]